tmax818/Notes/holder/draft.md

 We all know what to do.
 The secret to success is hidden in plain sight.
 Part of the soultion is brutal honesty with one's self.
 I want to be an Outlier.
 I want to stand out.
 That's not going to happen unless I move my feet.
 I guess move my fingers in this instance.
 There is no shame on standing on the shoulders of giants.
 It's seems to be the way it works.

 ![image](/images/interpvcomp.jpeg)

+It seems that the amount I don't know is staggering.
+How do I correct this?
+I think 'this' is how!
+I was unclear on the difference between a interpreter and a compiler.
+I found the above image [here](https://www.programiz.com/article/difference-compiler-interpreter).
+I knew the answer.
+I remember the anaology in the Teaching Company course about the courtroom interpreter and a translated novel.